-This means that customers under the new licencing model will only be charged based on the number of system-generated records or ‘documents’ created through third-party access to the SAP Digital Core.
-This turns the conversation from how many users do you have, to how many external documents do you create?
+This means that customers are only charged based on the number of system-generated records or documents created through third-party access to the SAP Digital Core.
+This turns the conversation from how many users do you have to how many external documents do you create?

 SAP has also identified nine different types of document that can be created, then assigned a multiplier to each type to determine pricing.
-Customers are charged on the initial creation of each type of document (when they are created by a third-party system), but there is no additional cost for reads, updates, deletes or creation of any further documents that are automatically generated in the system when the first document is created.
+Customers are charged on the initial creation of each type of document (when they are created by a third-party system).
+There is no additional cost for reads, updates, deletes, or creation of any further documents that are automatically generated in the system.

-In summary, this new licencing model is ‘document-based’ rather than ‘user-based’ and SAP hopes that it should eliminate customer concerns around falling into the same trap that Diageo did.
+In summary, this new licensing model is ‘document-based’ rather than ‘user-based’ and SAP hopes that it should eliminate customer concerns around falling into the same trap that Diageo did.
 But will it?

 So is it all sorted now?

-SAP now defines Indirect Access as “Digital Access”, calculating your license requirements based on the type and number of system-generated documents that are created through third-party access.
+SAP now defines indirect access as ‘digital access,’ calculating your licence requirements based on the type and number of system-generated documents that are created through third-party access.
 So will this save or cost you money?

 To understand this, you need to be able to understand:

-- SAP’s various licencing models and their associated fees
+- SAP’s various licensing models and their associated fees

-- Your own systems setup – what SAP and third-party systems do you have and how do they interact?
+- Your own system’s setup – what SAP and third-party systems you have and how they interact

-- Your future roadmap, how are you developing your systems and will this impact your decision
+- Your future roadmap – how you are developing your systems

-Now if the above 1-2-3 sounds simple, don’t be fooled – it’s not!
+Now if the above sounds simple, don’t be fooled – it’s not!
 Many organisational setups are complex, with multiple system integrations across multiple departments.
-The act of mapping these accurately and then applying them to SAP’s still ambiguous licencing terms can be a herculean task.
+The act of mapping these accurately and then applying them to SAP’s still ambiguous licensing terms can be a Herculean task.

-And it doesn’t end there, once you have this mapped out you then need to deal with SAP.
-Forrester’s Duncan Jones said that:
+And it doesn’t end there.
+Once you have this mapped out, you then need to deal with SAP.

-“If you pay £1m for a licence and you have electronic document interchange transactions, user transactions, along with other third-party transactions, now SAP may say you have 100 users or 10,000 documents.
-There will have to be a negotiation, and it will hinge on the same arguments over whether you’re compliant or not, and if your current integrations represent human use of SAP or machine use.”
+“If you pay £1m for licences and you have electronic document interchange transactions, user transactions, and third-party transactions, SAP may say you have 100 users or 10,000 documents.
+There will have to be a negotiation, and it will hinge on the same arguments over whether you’re compliant or not, and if your current integrations represent human use or machine use.”

-Jones goes on to question whether SAP’s new pricing strategy is anti-competitive, forcing customers to rely entirely on its own systems to make cost savings and punishing those who use third-party tools.
+Jones goes on to question whether SAP’s new pricing strategy is just anti-competitive.
+It forces customers to rely entirely on its own systems to make cost savings and punishes those who use third-party tools.

-You may be thinking, “It’s fine, SAP isn’t as bad as Oracle, the whole Diageo thing has blown over now and SAP are being nice to us again”.
+You may be thinking, “It’s fine.
+SAP isn’t as bad as Oracle.
+The whole Diageo thing has blown over now and SAP is being nice to us again.”

-Joachim Paulini at Snow Software said in an interview that one of the bigger changes that SAP has made following this renewed licencing model is the creation of a separate audit team.
-Previously, SAP audits were triggered by the sales team – a questionable setup that often meant that customers felt coerced into buying additional software to appease their account managers and try to avoid unnecessary audits.
+Joachim Paulini at Snow Software said in an interview that one of the bigger changes that SAP has made following this renewed licensing model is the creation of a separate audit team.
+Previously, SAP audits were triggered by the sales team.
+This was a questionable setup that often meant customers felt coerced into buying additional software to appease account managers and try to avoid unnecessary audits.

-But with their new separate audit function, SAP has now bolstered and empowered their audit capacity, increasing the number of people in audit and their powers.
-In our opinion, this will lead to an increasing number of audits being run in the future as audits will now be directly linked to revenues – meaning that license audits will not only become more frequent, but also a lot more thorough.
+But with its new separate audit function, SAP has bolstered and empowered its audit capacity, increasing the number of people in audit and their powers.
+In our opinion, this will lead to an increasing number of audits being run in the future as audits will now be directly linked to revenues.
+Licence audits will not only become more frequent, but also a lot more thorough.

-According to Paulini, businesses may have avoided extra indirect access fees by making a commitment to S/4Hana, the new ERP platform they are trying to force their customer base onto.
-“It was common that if you signed a Hana contract, SAP didn’t look at indirect usage,” he says.
-“But this is not the case any more.
-The audit team won’t care if you do or don’t intend to purchase Hana.”
+According to Paulini, businesses may have avoided extra SAP indirect access fees by making a commitment to S/4HANA, SAP’s new Cloud solution its trying to force customers onto.
+“It was common that if you signed a HANA contract, SAP didn’t look at indirect usage,” he says.
+“But this is not the case anymore.
+The audit team won’t care if you do or don’t intend to purchase S/4HANA.”

 Is there a way to avoid this?

-You can avoid the pain and uncertainty when you sign up with Support Revolution.
-Not only can we save you up to 90% on your SAP support and maintenance costs, but we also do a licence audit of your organisation, providing guidance and recommendations on your SAP licencing, alerting you to any issues that we find.
+You can avoid the pain and uncertainty when you sign up to Support Revolution.
+We save you at least 50% on your SAP Support.
+We will also do a licence audit for your organisation, providing guidance and recommendations on your SAP licensing, and alerting you to any issues that we find.